 It is as if the sentence’s hidden Gödelian meaning had some kind of power over the vacuous symbol-shunting, meaning-impervious rules of the system, preventing them from ever putting together a demonstration of $G$, no matter what they do.

 Symbols form a level of meaning on top of that of the neural level.
 An individual neuron firing has little meaning, but at least we know that symbols are made up of firing neurons.
 One might try to explain the symbols that are actually being thought in someone’s brain by looking at the neurons’ level.
 But Hofstadter argues that it may be more informative to think of causality the other way round: as symbols pushing around the neurons.
-Specifically, the I-symbol being the force pushing around neurons (and ultimately our bodies), similar to how $G$’s second level of meaning drives the unprovability of $G$.
+Specifically, the I

 If we follow the line of reasoning above, human consciousness is nothing special.
 It is an epiphenomenon of a sufficiently complex network of neurons, but the neurons are not particularly important.
 We could also create consciousness using transistors, or even well-arranged dominos.
 The important thing is that we can form sufficiently complicated symbols mirroring the outside world.
 Eventually, a second level of meaning will arise, and it will step into the driver’s seat.

-Humans are thus nothing but stacks of carbon, hydrogen, and a bunch of other atoms.
-Those atoms are arranged in a clever way, sure, but at the base level, it’s all physical.
-Asking Why did you become angry when I kicked you? is the same as asking a boulder why it rolled down a hill when I kicked it.
+is the same as asking a boulder why it rolled down a hill when I kicked it.
 The answer is: because it was the only possibility that the laws of physics allowed.
 I would therefore argue that the decisions we make are not really free: if we made an exact copy of the universe as it exists right now, and pressed play on this copy, you would have to behave the same way there as in our original world.

 Hofstadter takes a different position, arguing that something has free will if it can be said to make choices.
 But where do we draw the line, exactly?
 He would say that a robot navigating a maze by a simple decision rule (alternating between going left and right, for instance) is not really making choices.
-A robot with a sense of self, however, whose I-symbol causes the decisions the robot takes, does make choices in Hofstadter’s view, and is therefore endowed with what we call free will.
+A robot with a sense of self, however, whose I

-To me, this seems to define a choice to be one of the outputs of a necessarily conscious system.
-But I would argue that a choice is just the answer to a multiple-choice question: do you want to go left or right?
 It does not really matter if our robot is very simple or highly intelligent.
 If we treat the robot as a black box decision-maker which we give all the information it desires, and ask it to choose left or right, I would call any outcome a choice.
 I think it would be more appropriate to say a system has free will if, given the state of the world (including itself), it could respond in multiple ways.
 But then I will immediately concede that no robot, human, or well-arranged system of dominos could ever clear that bar.

 Hofstadter is onto something here, though: the silly, basic robot certainly does not feel that it has free will, while the sophisticated robot might.
 Certainly humans feel they have free will, that they could make different choices in certain situations.
 His criterion seems to distinguish between those who believe they have free will, and those who do not.
 But to my mind, free will itself is an illusion.
 The laws of physics control us all, like puppets on a string.

-With the reader perhaps somewhat depressed, let me end by trying to define freedom in a world without free will.
-The word freedom can mean different things to different people, so I will focus on Isaiah Berlin’s Two Concepts of Liberty.
+can mean different things to different people, so I will focus on Isaiah Berlin’s Two Concepts of Liberty.
 In this essay, he distinguishes positive liberty from negative liberty, arguing that the two are not only different, but can also contradict each other.
 For our purposes, though, this distinction is useful insofar as it allows us to understand what the different definitions of freedom are.
 In fact, many authors’ conception of freedom can be traced back to either positive or negative liberty.
 It will suffice to interpret these two concepts in a context without presuming free will.

 Positive liberty is the degree to which an individual is his or her own master.
 As Berlin puts it, I wish my life and decisions to depend on myself, not on external forces of whatever kind.
-Humans should be in control of their own existence:

 It is true that to offer political rights, or safeguards against intervention by the state, to men who are half naked, illiterate, underfed, and diseased is to mock their condition; they need medical help or education before they can understand, or make use of an increase in their freedom.